pippyn/icloud3/Readme.md

 ```

-The attribute values cannot be directly displayed on the Lovelace cards, only the state of the entity can be displayed.
-A sensor template can be set up that mirrors the attribute value that gets around this.
-The following example will display the `distance` attribute:
+An entity's state can be displayed on a Lovelace card but the attribute's value cannot.
+To display the attribute's value, a sensor template can be used that will be updated when the attribute's value changes.
+The following example will display the `distance` attribute.

 ```
 # Example yaml (sensor.yaml)